xnning/haskell-programming-from-first-principles/README.md

+# Haskell Programming from first principles

+## Desctription

-# Notes and exercises for book [Haskell Programming from first principles](http://haskellbook.com/)
+Notes and exercises for book [Haskell Programming from first principles](http://haskellbook.com/)

 ## Progress